Hornet Bank massacre: Aftermath

-How many people died as a result of the Iman avenging their own is uncertain, but few Iman survived.
-Some managed to flee to Maryborough (300 km east of Taroom), but even there they were unsafe.
+Exactly how many Yiman people died following Hornet Bank is unknown but is figured to be in the hundreds, with few Yiman surviving.
+Some fled to Maryborough (300 km east of Taroom), but even there they were unsafe.
 The police continued harassing them for a number of years after.
-Fraser's revenge campaign eventually resulted in the believed extermination of the Iman tribe and language.
-This is most certainly not true due to some Iman men, women, and children escaping and hiding further than any police officers searched.
+Fraser's revenge campaign eventually resulted in the believed extermination of the Yiman tribe and language.
+This is most certainly not true due to some Yiman men, women, and children escaping and hiding further than any police officers searched.
 By March 1858, up to 300 members of the tribe had been killed.
-Although the Iman people survived, not many actually live within the tribe's borders; they are most commonly found throughout the surrounding areas such as Rockhampton, Mount Morgan, Gladstone, Blackwater, and many more towns near and far.
+Although the Yiman people survived, not many actually live within the tribe's borders; they are most commonly found throughout the surrounding areas such as Rockhampton, Mount Morgan, Gladstone, Blackwater, and many more towns near and far.
 Public and police sympathy for Fraser was so high that he was never arrested for any of the killings and gained a reputation as a folk hero throughout Queensland.

+A few of the main leaders of the Hornet Bank attack avoided being killed for some time.
+Baulie and Beilba, together with a number of Yiman, hid out in the rugged Expedition Range until March 1860, when they were discovered near Yuleba.
+A Native Police detachment under 2nd Lieutenant Frederick Carr was deployed to engage them.
+After a battle lasting an hour, around fifteen of the resistance fighters, including Baulie, were killed.
+Beilba escaped, albeit badly wounded.
+He survived for the next six years, before being captured and shot dead by Native Police sub-inspector James Gilmour.

 Sylvester Fraser never recovered, either physically or mentally.
 He remained subject to fits, during which "blacks fled from him in alarm", despite him being harmless.
 It was reported that he died a broken man.

 William Fraser died at the age of 83 in Mitchell, Queensland on 1 November 1914.
 Noting that he left behind two sons and 14 daughters, his obituary stated that "Any blacks that crossed Fraser's path for many years after [the massacre] got a particularly bad time; in fact, the name of Fraser was quite sufficient to strike fear and terror into their hearts."

 In October 1957, to commemorate the centenary of the killings, a concrete memorial was erected on the grave site by Andrew Scott's descendants.

 On 18 September 2008, the grave site and memorial were added to the Queensland Heritage Register.